clewerenz/ilabelled/README.md

   - collect functions in header file under /src
   - compile C code
     - when package is compiled or loaded via <code>devtools::load_all()</code>, C code get compiled as .so or .dll file.
 Alternatively, code can be compiled manually.
   - add line to NAMESPACE: <code>useDynLib(ilabelled, .registration = TRUE)</code> (ilabelled in this case is the filename of the .so).
 Caution, when roxygen2 is used to create NAMEPACE file, this line will be deleted each time <code>devtools::document()</code> is called and has to be added again.
+In order to avoid deleting useDynLib from NAMESPACE the arguments from the document function can be specified (i.e. <code>devtools::document(roclets = c("collate", "rd"))</code>).
   - in order to call C functions from within R functions use <code>.Call()</code>
   - <http://adv-r.had.co.nz/C-interface.html>
   - https://github.com/Rdatatable/data.table/tree/master